Adderall Addiction: Signs, Symptoms, and Treatment

 • Feeling unusually suspicious of others

-• Hands or feet feeling pain, numb, burning, or tingling sensations
+• Hands or feet feeling pain, numbness, burning, or tingling sensations

 • Agitation, fever, sweating, confusion, tachycardia, shivering, loss of coordination, vomiting, severe muscle stiffness, or twitching